Big Pigeon in Southwest Iowa

 The Vosges Mountains

-Several mountain passes in the High Vosges were also used, as shown below.
+Several mountain passes in the High Vosges were also used, as shown on later maps

 The Vosges Mountains